Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Publish-AzureRmVMDscConfiguration.md

 ## EXAMPLES

-### Example 1: Create a .zip package an upload it to Azure storage
+### Example 1: Create a .zip package and upload it to Azure storage
 ```
 PS C:\> Publish-AzureRmVMDscConfiguration ".\MyConfiguration.ps1"
 ```